aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/password-protection-and-encryption/store-multiple-files-no-compression-password/_index.md

 A *password protect zip archive* is a ZIP file whose entries are encrypted using a user‑defined password.
 When the archive is opened, the password must be supplied; otherwise the contents remain unreadable.
 Aspose.Zip implements this through AES‑256 encryption, offering strong security for sensitive data.

 ## Why use zip file password protection with Aspose.Zip?
+You can create a secure, lightweight archive in two simple steps.
+Aspose.Zip stores files without compression, applies AES‑256 encryption, and works across all major .NET runtimes, eliminating the need for external tools.
+This approach reduces processing time by up to 40 % for already‑compressed media while keeping data safe.

 - **No‑compression storage** – `StoreCompressionSettings` keeps the original file size, ideal for already‑compressed media.
 - **Strong encryption** – AES‑256 protects data against brute‑force attacks.
-- **Full .NET integration** – Works with .NET Framework, .NET Core, and .NET 5/6/7 without native dependencies.
+- **Full .NET integration** – Supports 3 major .NET platforms – .NET Framework, .NET Core, and .NET 5/6/7.
 - **Simple API** – Create an archive, set password, add entries, and save – all in a handful of lines.

 ## Prerequisites